Kalaiselvan88/JSON-API-data-viewer/README.md

 ![Data filtering](images/Data_filtering.png)

 As you can see the data can also be exported in different formats using the buttons above the table.

-And we are done with step 2.
-Now let us proceed with packaging our solution into a module.